Fractal Quasicondensation in One Dimension: Results and Discussion

-\textbf{\textit{Results.--- }}Consider the AA model defined by Eq.$\,$($\ref{eq:Eq1}$) with the on-site potential in Eq.$\,$($\ref{eq:Eq4}$).
-For completeness, we show the single-particle results in Fig.$\,$\ref{fig:fig1}(a), where the well-known energy-independent localization transition at $V_{c}=2$ is clearly seen in the IPR values.
+We start with the AA model, defined by Eq.$\,$($\ref{eq:1}$) with the on-site potential in Eq.$\,$($\ref{eq:3}$).
+For completeness, we show the single-particle results in Fig.$\,$\ref{fig:fig1}(a), where the well-known energy-independent localization transition at $V_{c}=2$ is clearly seen in the IPR values of the JW fermions.
 Figure~\ref{fig:fig1}(b) depicts the scaling of $\lambda_{0}$ with the system size at filling fraction ($\nu=N_{b}/L$) $\nu=1/2$, for different values of $V$.
 For $V<V_{c}$ ($V>V_{c}$), the scaling $\lambda_{0}\propto L^{\gamma}$with $\gamma=1/2$ ($\gamma=0$) is recovered for the quasicondensed (Bose glass) state.
 At criticality ($V=V_{c}$), the AA model behaves as a Bose superfluid.
-For $\nu=1/2$ (blue curve), the exponent $\gamma\simeq0.25\pm0.01$ is obtained. quasicondensation still occurs for $\nu \eqref{eq:Eq1}$ with the incommensurate potential of Eq.$\, \eqref{eq:Eq6}$ and~$\eqref{eq:Eq7}$, respectively.
-The results are compared with the scalings of the single-particle eigenstates at the same filling.
+For $\nu=1/2$ (blue curve), the exponent $\gamma\simeq0.25\pm0.01$ is obtained.
+Quasicondensation still occurs for $\nu \eqref{eq:1}$ with the incommensurate potential of Eq.$\, \eqref{eq:5}$ and~$\eqref{eq:6}$, respectively.
+The results are compared with the scalings of the fermionic single-particle eigenstates at the same filling.
 This analysis is made for the AA model at $V=2$ in Fig.$\,$\ref{fig:fig2}(a,b), and for the GPS model in Fig.$\,$\ref{fig:fig2}(c,d).